cournape/Bento/README.rst

-An experimental alternative to distutils/setuptools/etc...
+An experimental alternative to distutils/setuptools/etc... for packaging python software.

 Toydist discussion happen on NumPy Mailing list, and development is on `github`_.
-Bug should be reported on toydist `issue-tracker`_.
+Bugs should be reported on toydist `issue-tracker`_.
 Online `documentation`_ is available on github as well

 .. _github: http://github.com/cournape/toydist.git